 I went to Gotland in search of its stone labyrinths and the medieval city of Visby.
 But, as so often happens, it was the unexpected that caught my attention.
-And I found two things that took me by surprise.
-The first was the old fishing stations that are dotted around the coast.
-(You’ll have to wait until next week for the second…)
+I found two things that took me by surprise.
+The first was the ancient burial sites, and the second was the old fishing stations that are dotted around the coast

 The Gnisvärd Fishing Station